-150" We thank Mrs. Shodair for a specimen of her delightful bread, and congratulate our citizens upon the fact that they now have a bakery where they can at all times obtain the nicest light-bread, cakes, or any other article made by a city Baker.
+We thank Mrs. Shodair for a specimen of her delightful bread, and congratulate our citizens upon the fact that they now have a bakery where they can at all times obtain the nicest light-bread, cakes, or any other article made by a city Baker.

-Mrs. Shodair is an estimable widow Lady, who has settled among us to earn a living for herself, by honest industry, and we commend her as worthy the patronage of all our citizens.
+Mrs. Shodair is an estimable widow Lady, who has settled among us to earn a living for herself. by honest industry, and we commend her as worthy the patronage of all our citizens.
 She also keeps a full stock of all kinds of candies, canned fruits, fish, meats, &c.
 Her store, for the present, is opposite Col. J. L. Young's dwel-

-STOOD THE TEST -- Wilcox, Gibbs & Co.'s Manipulated Guano has stood the test of ten years' use by the leading planters of South Carolina, North Carolina, Georgia, Alabama and Florida, constantly gaining in popularity, and is now the best and most favorably known fertilizer in use in these States.
-It has been their aim to furnish a fertilizer that cannot be surpassed, and next fall.
+STOOD THE TEST .- Wilcox, Gibbs & Co.'s Manipulated Guano has stood the test of ten years' use by the leading planters of South Carolina, North Carolina, Georgia, Alabama and Florida, constantly gaining in popularity, and is now the best and most favorably known fertilizer in use in these States.
+It has been their aim to furnish a fertilizer that cannot be surpassed, and they have succeeded in doing so, as is evidenced bette high reputation.
+It is offered on very favorable terms; delivered at depots in the interior; payable in cotton, on the basis of fifteen cents for middling, delivered at planters' depot next fall.
 Call and see their agents.